Ryuga/Blynk-Smartthings-Integration/README.md

 ## Why this exists?

 I found myself managing a large number of Blynk.io devices, but I grew tired of switching back and forth between apps just to control my devices.
 I wanted a unified experience where all my home automation devices lived in one place.
-By building this bridge, I’ve effectively "exported" my Blynk controls into SmartThings, allowing me to treat my Blynk devices as native SmartThings virtual switches.
+By building this bridge, I’ve effectively "exported" my Blynk controls into SmartThings, allowing me to treat my Blynk devices as native SmartThings devices, control them via routines and use all available integrations via Smartthings.

 As an added bonus if you have a samsung phone, the controls gets integrated natively into the device control panel.